Participants in Operation Enduring Freedom: People's Republic of China

-The People's Republic of China provided mine-clearance and police training for Afghan Security Forces, but has resisted international pressure to deploy troops to the country.
+The People's Republic of China provided mine-clearance and police training for Afghan Security Forces, but resisted international pressure to deploy troops to the country.
 The Chinese government considered Afghanistan a quagmire, and feared that if troops were deployed, rising casualties would provoke massive antiwar sentiment in China, due to the one-child policy.

 Cyprus

 Cyprus offered the United States and allies use of its airspace and airports.
 Also, the United Kingdom used its RAF bases in their Sovereign Base Areas in Atrokiri and Dhekelia to stage attacks and aid the ground forces.

 Czech Republic

-Since April 2007, a 35-man deployment of the Czech Military Police's Special Operations Group was deployed to Helmand Province to support British forces under ISAF command in a variety of force protection and Direct Action tasks.
+In April 2007, a 35-man deployment of the Czech Military Police's Special Operations Group was deployed to Helmand Province to support British forces under ISAF command in a variety of force protection and Direct Action tasks.
 In 2011, The Czech deployment was increased with a full deployment of a Special Operations Task Group, including the 601st Special Forces Group under the newly formed ISAF SOF (Special Operations Forces) Command.

 Provided training and material support for allied Afghan forces (donation of Mi-17 and Mi-24 helicopters to ANA).
 Sent 3 times a Special Forces Detachment (601st Special Forces Group).
 Other activities in ISAF – field hospital, KAIA airfield command, PRT Logar, force protection for German PRT and Dutch PRT.